Skip to main content

 If you’re using Teams in English, you can make a test call to check whether everything is fine on your end — after all, it could be an issue with Teams.
 At the top-right of Teams, select the Three dots icon, then choose Settings > Devices.
 Under Sync device buttons, select Make a test call.

-Problem: You are unable to create a new team in Microsoft Teams
+Unable to create a new team in Microsoft Teams

-If you’re trying to establish a new team in Microsoft Teams but encountering difficulties, it’s advisable to consult your system administrator.
+If you’re trying to create a new team in Microsoft Teams but encountering difficulties, it’s advisable to consult your system administrator.
 Some companies and organizations have the capability to restrict individuals from forming new groups or teams.
 To address this issue, contact your IT department for additional guidance and support.

 Close up of a person's hands on a laptop keyboard as the person attends a group video call.

-Problem: Unable to establish a connection to Microsoft Teams
+Unable to establish a connection to Microsoft Teams

 If you’re having problems accessing Teams, make sure that your Mac, PC, or mobile device can access other networks or internet content.
 If your computer is connected to the internet but Teams is still inaccessible, the service might be down.
 Check with Microsoft’s Support page to see if they are having problems with the Teams service.